 - a) The Open Space designation will be used primarily for parks, walking trails, traditional and recreational uses such as beach shacks, harbour uses, boat storage, dog teams, community docks, temporary storage of sealift materials and equipment during sealift operations, and municipal infrastructure such as a water pump house.
-All uses are conditional and at the discretion of Council. - b) Owners of development will be required to maintain the development and keep the surrounding area tidy.

-- c) A playground should be located within 300 metre walking distance from any residence in the community. - d) Unless otherwise noted, all Commissioner's Land forming part of the 100-foot strip (30.5 m) along the seashore measured from the ordinary high water mark will be designated Open Space. - e) No development is generally permitted within 30 metres from the normal high water mark of any river or major creek.
-Council may consider the filling of a waterbody where it is needed for future development provided that the appropriate approvals are obtained. - f) Open Space corridors will be protected for trail connections and drainage channels.
+All uses are conditional and at the discretion of Council. - b) A playground should be located within 300 metre walking distance from any residence in the community. - c) Unless otherwise noted, all Commissioner's Land forming part of the 100foot strip (30.5 m) along the seashore measured from the ordinary high water mark will be designated Open Space. - d) No development is generally permitted within 30 metres from the normal high water mark of any river or major creek.
+Council may consider the filling of a waterbody where it is needed for future development provided that the appropriate approvals are obtained. - e) Open Space corridors will be protected for trail connections and drainage channels.

-4.6 Industrial
+4.5 Industrial